Monday, August 25, 2014

 (Mexico) -- Scientists are wondering what in the world caused a humongous crack in the Earth that stretches for more than half a mile in northwest Mexico.
 Geologists are looking into how the 16-foot wide, 26-foot deep crack originated in a remote farming area.
-Officials speculate an earthquake at the San Andreas fault may be to blame but other experts believe say a farmer-built levee started leaking, creating an underground stream that weakened the earth above and caused it to crumble.
-Another large crack has reportedly opened up not far away from the first.
+Officials speculate an earthquake at the San Andreas fault may be to blame.
+Other experts believe say a levee started leaking, creating an underground stream that weakened the earth above and caused it to crumble.